tarassov12346/Tetris-New/README.md

 ************************************************************************************************************************
-Pls find 8 api tests which make sure that each defined client request receives successful response from the server and 4 more api tests checking response bodies to client requests
+Pls find 8 api tests which make sure that each defined client request receives successful response from the server and 6 more api tests checking if response bodies are in accordance with client requests

  - run tomcat9TetrisServerLaunch
  - run the following maven command to start api tests: